An ‘Oughta Do’ List For Kids in South Dakota.

 Chances are your granddad ate popcorn and stole a kiss from behind the wheel of his old Chevy while watching John Wayne with grandma at a drive-in theater.

-Six towns still show movies under the stars.
+Seven towns still show movies under the stars.
 Obey local etiquette: don’t sneak your friends in under a blanket, don’t take your own popcorn, and don’t stare at the young lovers in the next car.

 Gregory — Hilltop Drive-in, open May to Oct.